VMFA-314: F-35C Transition

 A F-35C and a F/A-18A of VMFA-314 in flight, in June 2019.

 On 21 June 2019, the squadron retired the F/A-18A++ and began training on the F-35C.
 VMFA-314 was the first Marine Corps squadron to transition to the F-35C receiving its first aircraft on 21 January 2020.

 On 3 January 2022, VMFA-314 departed Naval Base San Diego onboard the as part of Carrier Air Wing Nine.
 VMFA-314 was the first Marine Corps F-35C squadron to deploy on an aircraft carrier.

 During their 2024 deployment as part of Carrier Air Wing 9 (CVW-9) aboard the USS Abraham Lincoln (CVN-72), VMFA-314 left MCAS Miramar for stationing in the South China Sea as part of their WESTPAC deployment.
 Shortly after their departure, Carrier Strike Group 3 (CSG-3) was redirected to C5F within Central Command (CENTCOM) by Secretary of Defense Lloyd Austin.

 For 4 continuous months, VMFA-314 participated in numerous missions supporting NAVCENT and CENTCOM operations, ultimately culminating in a series of strikes targeting military facilities deep within Houthi-controlled Yemen.
 These deep strikes marked the first combat employment of the F-35C Lightning II, affectionately known as the ‘Panther’.

-The Marines and their Panthers employed 72,000 lbs of ordnance in 24hrs, once again solidifying the Black Knights’ legacy at the leading edge of Marine Corps Aviation.
+The Marines and their Panthers employed 72,000 pounds of ordnance in 24 hours, once again solidifying the Black Knights’ legacy at the leading edge of Marine Corps Aviation.

+On 3 February 2026, an F-35C from VMFA-314 shot down an Iranian Shahed-139 drone in the Arabian Sea.

+On 28 Feb 2026, as part of Carrier Air Wing NINE, VMFA-314 launched from the USS Abraham Lincoln to lead the opening wave of Operation Epic Fury (OEF) against the Islamic Republic of Iran.
+During the first 3 weeks of OEF, F-35Cs from VMFA-314 destroyed over 60 Iranian surface combatants, while sustaining over 112hrs of continuous combat operations.